Accelerating Laboratory Automation Through Robot Skill Learning For Sample Scraping: Experimental Evaluation

 \section{Experimental Evaluation}

 We evaluated our autonomous robotic scraper in simulation and on a real robotic platform.
-Our experiments aim at answering the following research questions.
-First, can we learn a policy that enables a robotic manipulator to scrape the contents of a vial?
-This first experiment aims to compare the performance of different off-policy model-free RL algorithms to learn a scraping policy for our task.
+Our experiments aim at answering the following research questions (RQ): (RQ1) can we learn a policy that enables a robotic manipulator to scrape the contents of a vial? and (RQ2) given that the goal of scraping is to maximise the removal of powder from the vial walls, how does the policy deployed on the real robot perform?
+This first experiment (addressing RQ1) aims to compare the performance of different off-policy model-free RL algorithms to learn a scraping policy for our task.
 The criteria for this comparison is the average model success rate and the mean return attained by different methods.
 These are both significant for the selection of the specific model that will be deployed, as we aim at minimising real-world training and inference times and the risk of failure.
 We trained directly in the real world as contact-rich tasks are hard to model in simulated environments, in addition to the non-trivial challenge of modelling powder and crystals in a simulated vial.
-Second, given that the goal of scraping is to maximise the removal of powder from the vial walls, how does the policy deployed on the real robot perform?
-This experiment aims to illustrate that learning a good policy is not sufficient, but it is also important to visually demonstrate the removal of powder from the vial walls for task success.
+The second experiment (addressing RQ2) aims to illustrate that learning a good policy is not sufficient, but it is also important to visually demonstrate the removal of powder from the vial walls for task success.
 Our demonstration is vital to understand failure cases that might hinder task completion, while giving us a better understanding of current shortcomings of the learning algorithms and the scraper (tool) so that we can optimise it for both our robotic manipulator and human scientists.